 Does the word bullying make you immediately think of fights on a playground or shoving matches in the hallway?
 If you watch the news at all, you know that our definitions can no longer be so narrowly defined.
 Schools now contend with physical, verbal, social alienation, and cyberbullying.
 In order to combat this issue in our schools, it’s important to know what to look for.
-If your school faces problems with bullies, book one of our school bullying prevention programs, or check out our curriculum for grades 2-12.
+If your school faces problems with bullies, book one of our school bullying prevention programs.
 If you’re a parent and want more information, sign up for our newsletter to receive monthly emails about this and other topics pivotal to teens.

 This is what most of us think of when we hear the word ‘bullying’.
 All those images in our heads of fights on the playground, or scuffles in the hall between classes fall under this category.
 It includes: hitting, pushing, tripping, slapping, stealing or destroying possessions, and sexual harassment or assault.

 Verbal bullying can be just as damaging as physical bullying.
 Females primarily engage in this form of bullying, though males may also use it in an attempt to dominate their victim.
 Kinds of verbal bullying include: name calling, insults, gossip, teasing, taunting, intimidation, and sexist or racist remarks.

 Sometimes called indirect, or covert bullying, this form can be more difficult to detect.
 It can go on behind the victim’s back, or can take the form of public humiliation.
 It includes: spreading rumors, non-inclusion, negative gestures, jokes or pranks, embarrassment or humiliation, and damaging someone’s social reputation.
 This form can be the most emotionally damaging to its victims.
 They experience depression and anxiety.
 The psychological effects of social bullying often stick around even into adulthood.